-With the increasing tensions in the Middle East in recent years, and particularly the statements by Shiite Muslim extremists regarding the Twelfth Imam, many people have begun to ask how this relates to Bible prophecies.
+With the increasing tensions in the Middle East in recent years, the statements by Shiite Muslim extremists regarding the Twelfth Imam are causing many people to ask how Muslim prophecy relates to Bible prophecy.
+Specifically, many ask if an Islamic / Muslim antichrist is a probability.
 To answer, we must first find out who the Twelfth Imam is and what he is expected to do for Islam.
 Second, we must examine the statements by Shiite Muslims in relation to those hopes, and, third, we need to look to the Bible to shed light on the whole issue.

 Within the Shiite branch of Islam, there have been twelve imams, or spiritual leaders appointed by Allah.
-These began with Imam Ali, cousin to Muhammad, who claimed the prophetic succession after Muhammad’s death.
-Around A.D.
-868, the Twelfth Imam, Abu al-Qasim Muhammad (or Muhammad al Mahdi), was born to the Eleventh Imam.
-Because his father was under intense persecution, the Mahdi was sent into hiding for his protection.
-About the age of 6, he briefly came out of hiding when his father was killed, but then went back into hiding.
-It is said that he has been hiding in caves ever since and will supernaturally return just before the day of judgment to eradicate all tyranny and oppression, bringing harmony and peace to the earth.
+These began with Imam Ali, cousin to Muhammad, who claimed prophetic succession after Muhammad’s death.
+Around AD 868, the Twelfth Imam, Abu al-Qasim Muhammad (or Muhammad al Mahdi), was born to the Eleventh Imam.
+Because his father was under intense persecution, the Mahdi was sent into hiding.
+About the age of 6, when his father was killed, he briefly came out of hiding but then disappeared again.
+It is said that the Mahdi has been hiding in caves ever since and will supernaturally return just before the day of judgment to eradicate all tyranny and oppression, bringing harmony and peace to the earth.
 He is the savior of the world in Shiite theology.
-According to one writer, the Mahdi will combine the dignity of Moses, the grace of Jesus, and the patience of Job in one perfect person.
+According to one writer, Imam Mahdi will combine the dignity of Moses, the grace of Jesus, and the patience of Job in one perfect person.

 The predictions about the Twelfth Imam have a striking similarity to Bible prophecies of the end times.
 According to Islamic prophecy, the Mahdi’s return will be preceded by a number of events during three years of horrendous world chaos, and he will rule over the Arabs and the world for seven years.
 His appearance will be accompanied by two resurrections, one of the wicked and one of the righteous.
-According to Shiite teachings, the Mahdi’s leadership will be accepted by Jesus, and the two great branches of Abraham’s family will be reunited forever.
+According to Shiite teachings, Jesus will accept the Mahdi’s leadership, and the two great branches of Abraham’s family will be reunited forever.

-How do the statements of Shiite Muslims, such as the former President of Iran, Mahmoud Ahmadinejad, tie into this?
-Ahmadinejad is a deeply committed Shiite and has claimed that he is to personally prepare the world for the coming Mahdi.
+The former President of Iran, Mahmoud Ahmadinejad, is a deeply committed Shiite and claims that he is to personally prepare the world for the coming Mahdi.
 In order for the world to be saved, it must be in a state of chaos and subjugation, and Ahmadinejad feels he was directed by Allah to pave the way for that.
 Ahmadinejad has repeatedly made statements about destroying the enemies of Islam.
-The former President and his cabinet supposedly signed a contract with al Mahdi in which they pledge themselves to his work.
+The Iranian President and his cabinet have supposedly signed a contract with al Mahdi in which they pledge themselves to his work.
 When asked directly by ABC reporter Ann Curry in September 2009 about his apocalyptic statements, Ahmadinejad said, “Imam ... will come with logic, with culture, with science.
 He will come so that there is no more war.
 No more enmity, hatred.
 No more conflict.
 He will call on everyone to enter a brotherly love.
 Of course, he will return with Jesus Christ.
 The two will come back together.
 And working together, they would fill this world with love.”

-Regardless of the various theories, there are a few parallels between the Bible and Shiite theology that we should note.
-First, the Bible says that the Antichrist's kingdom will rule the world for seven years, and Islam claims that the Twelfth Imam will rule the world for seven years.
-Second, Muslims anticipate three years of chaos before the revealing of the Twelfth Imam, and the Bible speaks of 3 ½ years of Tribulation before the Antichrist reveals himself by desecrating the Jewish temple.
-Third, the Antichrist is described as a deceiver who claims to bring peace, but who actually brings widespread war; the anticipation of the Twelfth Imam is that he will bring peace through massive war with the rest of the world.
+There are a few other parallels between the Bible and Shiite theology that we should note.
+First, the Bible says that the tribulation will last for seven years, and Islam claims that the Twelfth Imam will rule the world for the same amount of time.
+Second, Muslims anticipate three years of chaos before the revealing of the Twelfth Imam, and the Bible speaks of three and a half years of tribulation before the Antichrist reveals his true nature by desecrating the Jewish temple.
+Third, the Bible describes the Antichrist as a deceiver who claims to bring peace but who actually brings widespread war; the expectation of the Twelfth Imam is that he will bring peace through massive war with the rest of the world.